Stochastic PDEs on graphs as scaling limits of discrete interacting systems: Main results

 exceeds an independent mean one exponential random variable. \end{itemize} Then we have the duality formula

 \end{lemma}

-In particular, if $\gamma$ is constantly zero then there is no coalescence and so the deterministic PDE on $\Gamma$ is dual to a purely branching system.
 The local times $L^{V}$ and $L^{(X,Y)}$ are defined as the positive continuous additive functionals (PCAF) corresponding to, respectively, the Revuz measures (Chapter 4 of \cite{MR2849840}) $\sum_{v\in V}\delta_v$ on $\Gamma$ and $m_*$ on $\Gamma\times \Gamma$, where $m_*$ is supported on the diagonal defined by $m(A)=m_*\{(x,x):x\in A\}$.
-A proof of \eqref{WFdual} follows by a routine modification of Section 8.1 of \cite{MR3582808} and is therefore omitted.
+With this new dual process, a proof of \eqref{WFdual} follows by a modification of Section 8.1 of \cite{MR3582808} and heat kernel estimates of $X$ (Theorem \ref{T:DiffusionHK}); more details of the proof are given in the Appendix.